meken/cloud-hackathons/hacks/adk-intro/README.md

 - Access to a GCP environment

 > [!NOTE]
-> In principle you could do the challenges in any environment, but we recommend Cloud Shell as it comes with all the required tooling.
+> In principle you could do the challenges in any environment, but we recommend Cloud Shell as it comes with most of the required tooling.

 ## Contributors